 "classification societies" Organizations that establish and administer standards for the design, construction and operational maintenance of vessels.
-As a practical matter, vessels cannot operate unless they meet these standards. "conference" A grouping of container shipping companies which come together to set a common structure of rates and surcharges for a specific trade route. "consignee" The entity or person named in the bill of lading as the entity or person to whom the carrier should deliver the goods upon surrendering of the original bill of lading when duly endorsed. "container" A steel box of various size and particulars designed for shipment of goods. "containerized cargo" Cargo that is transported using standard intermodal containers as prescribed by the International Organization for Standardization.
-Containerized cargo excludes cargo that is not transported in such containers, such as automobiles or bulk cargo. "customs clearance" The process of clearing import goods and export goods through customs. "demurrage" The fee we charge an importer for each day the importer maintains possession of a container that is beyond the scheduled or agreed date of return. "depot" Container yards located outside terminals for stacking of containers. "detention" A penalty charge which may be imposed by the carrier, the terminal or the warehouse to customers for exceeding agreed times for returning (merchant's haulage) or stuffing/stripping (carrier's haulage) container(s). "dominant leg" The direction of shipping on a particular trade with the higher transport volumes.
-The opposite direction of shipping is called the "counter-dominant" leg. "drydocking" An out-of-service period during which planned repairs and maintenance are carried out, including all underwater maintenance such as external hull painting.
+As a practical matter, vessels cannot operate unless they meet these standards. "conference" A grouping of container shipping companies which if permitted by applicable laws, come together to set a common structure of rates and surcharges for a "consignee" The entity or person named in the bill of lading as the entity or person to whom the carrier should deliver the goods upon surrendering of the original bill of lading when duly endorsed.
+A steel box of various size and particulars designed for shipment of goods.
+Container sizes are generally measured in TEUs. "container" "containerized cargo" Cargo that is transported using standard intermodal containers as prescribed by the International Organization for Standardization.
+Containerized cargo excludes cargo that is not transported in such containers, such as automobiles or bulk cargo. "counter-dominant leg" The direction of shipping on a particular trade with the lower transport volumes.
+The opposite direction of shipping is called the "dominant" leg. "customs clearance" The process of clearing import goods and export goods through customs.
+The fee we charge an importer for each day the importer maintains possession of a container that is beyond the scheduled or agreed date of return. "demurrage" A charge which may be imposed by the carrier, the terminal or the warehouse to customers for exceeding agreed times for returning (merchant's haulage) or "detention" stuffing/stripping (carrier's haulage) container(s).
+The direction of shipping on a particular trade with the higher transport volumes.
+The opposite direction of shipping is called the "counter-dominant" leg. "dominant leg" "drydocking" An out-of-service period during which planned repairs and maintenance are carried out, including all underwater maintenance such as external hull painting.
 During the drydocking, mandatory classification society inspections are carried out and relevant certifications issued.
 "ECAs" Emission Control Areas as defined by Annex VI to the MARPOL Convention. "end-user" A customer who is a producer of the goods to be shipped or an exporter or importer of such goods, in each case, with whom we have a direct contractual relationship.
 In contrast, with respect to an indirect customer, we only have a contractual relationship with a freight forwarder who acts as agent for the producer of the goods to be shipped.
 "EPA" The U.S. Environmental Protection Agency, an agency of the U.S. federal government responsible for protecting human health and the environment.

-"FCL" Full Container Load, which refers to cargo shipped in a complete container. "feeder" A small tonnage vessel that provides a linkage between ports and long hull vessels or main hub ports and smaller facility ports, which may be inaccessible to larger vessels. "feeder service" A line of service that transfers cargo between a central hub port and regional ports for a transcontinental ocean voyage.
+"FCL" Full Container Load, which refers to cargo shipped in a complete container.

+feeder" A small tonnage vessel that provides a linkage between ports and long hull vessels or main hub ports and smaller facility ports, which may be inaccessible to larger vessels.

-"freight forwarder"
+"feeder service" A line of service that transfers cargo between a central hub port and regional ports for a transcontinental ocean voyage.

-Non-vessel operating common carriers that assemble cargo from customers for forwarding through a shipping company.
+"freight forwarder" Non-vessel operating common carriers that assemble cargo from customers for forwarding through a shipping company.